iotang/cxk-ball/README_EN.md

 The game has several levels to choose from (easy, normal, difficult, super hard and more harder difficulties)

-The mode which speed $\geq 8$, Please ikun's don't try it lightly, Otherwise it might go crazy.
+The mode which speed>=8, Please ikun's don't try it lightly, Otherwise it might go crazy.
 (XD

 Wish you have a good game!

 ## How to experience

-You can play the demo or git clone this project to local
+You can git clone this project to local

 Original Project: